Sophie-Williams/BotGame-11/README.md

 b) With bots (not jet implemented)
 1. create your C# script to controll you character (it will replace the controlls script in the IngameCharacter Prefab)
-2. Edit the GameLobbyHook Script to replace the controlls with your botscript (like firstbot)
+2. Edit the status Script to replace the controlls with your botscript (like firstbot)
 2. As the name you enter: "BOT:" and than the name of your bot behind it. (for example "BOT:firstbot")
 3. Watch and have fun / bugfix / ragequit / improve